General Admissions Requirements

 An interview or school-administered Language Writing and Diagnostic Test may also be required at the discretion of the Admissions Committee.
 Note: Meeting these test scores does not guarantee admission to Tyndale University College & Seminary, and additional testing may be required before admittance is granted.

-This program is offered under the written consent of the Minister of Training, Colleges and Universities for the period from 06 June 2014 to 06 June 2019.
+This program is offered under the written consent of the Minister of Advanced Education and Skills Development for the period from 06 June 2014 to 06 June 2019.
 Prospective students are responsible for satisfying themselves that the program and the degree will be appropriate to their needs (e.g., acceptable to potential employers, professional licensing bodies, or other educational institutions).